webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 # What are Custom Elements?

-Custom Elements enable developers to create their own custom HTML tags, let them use those tags in their sites and apps, enables easier component resuse.
+Custom Elements enable developers to create their own custom HTML tags, let them use those tags in their sites and apps, and enable easier component resuse.

 # How to build a custom element